-Tennis Australia and Tennis SA today unveiled plans for South Australia’s first all-weather arena at Memorial Drive.
+Tennis Australia and Tennis SA have unveiled plans for South Australia’s first all-weather arena at Memorial Drive.

 The redeveloped centre court is the jewel in the masterplan to transform Adelaide’s sporting precinct.